 The presence of a disability is not sufficient to establish eligibility for special education.
-The disability must result in an educational deficit or adverse effect that requires specially designed instruction (i.e. special education).
-In order to qualify for services a child, due to his / her disability, must require special education and related services.
-If the child needs additional services in order to access or benefit from special education, schools are to provide the services as related services.
-A student becomes eligible for special education when a Multidisciplinary team (MDT), identifies the student as having a disability that impacts the student educationally and determines that the student has a need for specially designed instruction.
+The disability must result in an educational deficit that requires specially designed instruction (i.e., special education).
+In order to qualify for services a student, due to his/her disability, must require special education and related services.

-Eligibility for special education and related services is determined by documenting the existence of one or more of the following 13 disability classifications and its adverse effect on educational performance.
-Refer to the Office of the State Superintendent of Education's Chapter 30 policy for more detailed descriptions at http://www.osse.dc.gov/seo/cwp/view,a,1222,q,561151.asp.
+Eligibility for special education and related services is determined by documenting the existence of one or more of the following disabilities and its adverse effect on educational performance.
+Refer to the Office of the State Superintendent of Education's Chapter 30 policy for more detailed descriptions.